Tuesday, December 31, 2019

 1. God’s right to ultimate loyalty (Ex.
 20:3).
 He is the Creator of all things visible and invisible, Sovereign over all, and all authorities on earth ought to act in accordance with this truth.
 The civil government ought to confess subjection to God, particularly his anointed King, Jesus Christ (Ps.
 2), rather than serve a false god or treat themselves as god.
 In our secular age, the state - as the manifestation of the will of the people - is often seen as supreme, divine, and messianic.

 2. God’s right to be worshipped as he has appointed (Ex.
 20:4-6).
-The civil government ought to discourage false worship and idolatry, at least protecting and prioritizing the true worship of God (Is.
+The civil government ought to discourage false worship and idolatry, or at least protect and prioritize the true worship of God (Is.
 60:10-12, Judges 6:25-32).
 Certainly in its own ceremonies, assemblies, and proclamations of thanksgiving and fasts, it should worship the true God as he has appointed in his word.
-As our Larger Catechism says, in addition to our personal opposition to false worship, we should act against it "according to each one's place and calling" (WLC 108).
+It also has a duty to protect the liberty and promote the good of Christ's church as its "foster fathers and nursing mothers" (Is.
+49:23, 60:16, see also WCF 23.3WLC 191, and this post).

 5. Parental rights and authority (Ex.
 20:12).
 The civil government should generally respect and support parental authority and training (Matt.
 15:4, Deut.
 6:7, 21:18-21) and the honor and duties “belonging to everyone in their several places and relations, as superiors, inferiors, or equals” (WSC, 64).
 Civil government becomes totalitarian when it seeks to supplant the natural household and other "intermediate institutions" in society.
 It must be careful that its policies do not discourage or replace the natural ties and responsibilities of the household (1 Tim.
 5:4).